ychen-stat-ml/ychen-stat-ml.github.io/_pages/index.md

 - *2024.09*: &nbsp;🎉🎉 Two papers were accepted to NeurIPS 2024!
 - *2024.06*: &nbsp;🎉🎉 Honored to receive the proposal grant RGC Early Career Scheme.
 - *2023.09*: &nbsp;🎉🎉 One paper was accepted to NeurIPS 2023!
 Congratulations to Xiaoyuan and other collaborators from Prof. Qingfu Zhang's group at CityU!
-- *2023.07*: I am looking for self-motivated **(visiting) Ph.D. students / (remote) research assistants** to work with me on machine learning.
-Fellowships / salaries are provided to qualified candidates.
-Any interested applicants can directly send me your **CV** and a brief introduction to your **research interest** to "ychen.stat.ML@outlook.com".
-Please refer to the [Zhihu post](https://zhuanlan.zhihu.com/p/651070296) for more details.
 - *2023.04*: &nbsp;🎉🎉 I will join CS (and Math) @ Hong Kong Baptist University as an assistant professor in Fall 2023.
 - *2023.04*: &nbsp;🎉🎉 Two papers were accepted to ICML 2023!